Special offer

 Benefits of hiring co-op students and interns

-• Interns and co-op students often rely on the work experience and receiving a good reference from you, so they will be eager to learn and help however they can.
+• Interns and co-op students often rely on the work experience and receiving a good reference from you, so they will probably be eager to learn and help however they can.

 Tips for hiring interns or co-op students